-The voting members will include one faculty member from each of the eight schools; three members from any of the administrative units (Student Affairs, Information Resources, Facilities, Library, Budget, Advancement, Institutional Research, Honors College, Diversity, and Public Affairs); one undergraduate student; and one graduate student.
+The voting members will include one faculty member from each of the seven schools; three members from any of the administrative units (Student Affairs, Information Resources, Facilities, Library, Budget, Advancement, Institutional Research, Honors College, Diversity, and Public Affairs); one undergraduate student; and one graduate student.

 Non-voting ex-officio members will include the Director of Academic Assessment or his/her designee, and the Chair of the Committee on Effective Teaching or his/her designee.